Pharmaceutical companies work with synthetic and plant-derived mescaline and how this may impact practitioners.

 The IPCI Board of Directors has chosen to focus on the conservation of peyote explicitly.
 We do not take a position on the use of or legalization of synthetic mescaline which is derived from a lab and never extracted from Peyote.
 We do not believe any extraction of peyote should be legalized.
 We do not engage with pharmaceutical companies that are working with mescaline either.

 As interest in so-called “psychedelic” medicines continues to grow in mainstream society this continues to put pressure on the biocultural conservation of peyote.
 The IPCI Board of Directors tries to bring the message of Indigenous medicine sovereignty to this community through public speaking and engagement.
-We are trying to create positive outcomes from this mainstream attention such as receiving donations (with no strings attached).

 Thus IPCI leadership does not recommend including peyote and efforts that are more generalized across medicines but rather allow changes to emerge from Indigenous cultural perspectives.

 There are a number of issues with the current regulatory framework, we are working to look at how non-federally recognized tribes are ensured their access.